 This is a striking Caterpillar which is black with pale yellow lines running across and along its body to give it a checkered appearance.
 It has long white hairs scattered sparsely over its otherwise smooth skin.
-It has a light brown head capsule, a series of lateral red spots, and a big red rump.
+It has a light brown head capsule with black spots, a series of lateral red spots, and a big red rump.
 This big red knob on the last abdominal segment may cause predators such as birds to mistake the tail for the head, and being larger, may even repel them, or at least divert their attention from the more vital head region.
 The Caterpillar usually rests on the undersides of the leaves of its foodplant.

 The caterpillar feeds on the foliage of:

 on which it is an agricultural pest, attacking the foliage and developing bunches of grapes.
 It is also known to feed on:

 The optimum temperature range for larval development is 15-27 C, and the threshold 10 C. At 25 C, the duration of the first to sixth larval instars are about 3, 3, 2, 3, 5 and 7 days, respectively.
 The Caterpillar grows to a length of about 4 cms.